-- 6 cups cut up pieces of peaches, pits removed, skins (optionally) left on
+- 8 cups cut up pieces of plums, pits removed, skins left on, fresh or frozen

-- 2 lemons, cut into small pieces, seeds removed
+- 3 lemons, (optionally peeled) cut into small pieces, seeds removed

 - juice from 3 more lemons

-- 2-3 Tbsp fresh ginger, peeled and grated (a microplane works great)
+- 1/4 cup fresh ginger, peeled and grated (a microplane works great) or cut into matchsticks

 - 1 tsp cayenne pepper